OkanLimitless/webpage-creator/REDIRECT_FIX.md

 ### New Approach

-1. We now use only one redirection method (rewrites in `next.config.js`)
+1. We now use a simpler approach with just rewrites and client-side redirection
+2. We're using React's `useEffect` hook for a clean, controlled client-side redirect
-2. We've added headers to control caching and prevent redirect loops
+3. We've added cache control headers to prevent browsers from caching redirects
-3. We've implemented a client-side redirect with a delay as a fallback
 4. We enforce DNS-only mode for all Vercel DNS records

 These changes ensure that redirection happens cleanly without creating loops.

+## Troubleshooting Build Errors

+If you encounter build errors related to Next.js configuration, it may be due to version compatibility issues.
+Our template has been updated to be compatible with Next.js 13.x, removing advanced features that might not be supported in all versions.